mksaraf/kubernetes-lab-tutorial/content/storage.md

     root@nginx-pvc-3474572923-3cxnf:/usr/share/nginx/html# echo "Hello from NFS" > index.html
     root@nginx-pvc-3474572923-3cxnf:/usr/share/nginx/html# exit

-Since all three pods mount the same shared folder on the NFS, the just created html content is accessible from any pods
+Since all three pods mount the same shared folder on the NFS, the just created html content is accessible from any of these pods

     curl 10.38.5.89
     Hello from NFS